HES-XPLAIN/hes-xplain.github.io/docs/platform/algos.md

 # Algorithms

-HES-XPLAIN includes a variety of algorithms developed by our team, as well as integrating modern standard algorithms through the OmniXAI library.
-This section provides a brief description of each of our own developed algorithms, as well as how they can be used individually or through our MLXplain package for comparison with OmniXAI algorithms.
+HES-XPLAIN includes a variety of algorithms developed by our team, while also supporting integration with a wide range of modern XAI algorithms via the [OmniXAI](https://github.com/salesforce/OmniXAI) library.

+This section provides a concise overview of our algorithms, detailing how they can be used individually and how they can be used in conjonction with those provided by OmniXAI through our comprehensive package.
-## Our Developed Algorithms

-### MLXplain

-**MLXplain** is a comprehensive framework that brings together various algorithms to provide a unified platform for eXplainable AI (XAI).
-This framework serves as the backbone for integrating our own developed algorithms with the modern standards provided by OmniXAI.
+* :material-view-grid-plus: **Individual usage**: Each algorithm is available as a separate package, allowing users to select and use them individually based on their specific needs.

+* :material-view-grid: **Unified integration**: The platform is able to function as a cohesive ensemble where these individual packages can be accessed and used together through an overarching package.

+## Individual algorithms

+Overview of our own developed algorithms.

 ### Rules Extraction

-**Rules Extraction** focuses on developing high-level explanation algorithms.
+**[Rules Extraction](../documentation/rulesextraction/overview.md)** focuses on developing high-level explanation algorithms.

 This module includes three distinct approaches:

 1. **Rule Extraction**: Deriving rules that represent the decision logic of the AI model.
 2. **Local Identification of Relevant Patterns**: Identifying patterns that are significant in localized regions of the data.